 Thirdly, Jesus Christ is neither simply an enlightened man nor the perfect god Idea.
 He is who he claimed to be – the Son of God, the Word incarnated into flesh, born of a virgin, sinless, and perfect atonement for the sins of the world.
 He is the mediator between the perfect God, the Father, and sinful humans.
 Having died on the cross for the trespasses of mankind, he rose from the dead and ascended into heaven, sitting by the right-hand side of the Father, is coming again to judge the world.
 The consummation of this world is not like the New Agers have thought of evolutionary reign.
 Jesus will return with his full power and glory to judge the world.

-Fourthly, man is neither a sleeping god nor a divine being, who out of his own ignorance, lost the ability to realize his divinity and now needs to awake it.
+Fourthly, man is neither a sleeping god nor a divine being, who out of his own ignorance, lost the ability to realize his divinity and now needs to awaken it.
 Man is the apex of the creation of God.
 He is an image-bearer of God (Genesis 1:27-28).
 Man is a sinful creature who has fallen short of the glory of God (Romans 3:23).
 He is rebellious in nature.
 He is conceived in sin and born with sin (Psalm 51:5).
 He is destined for damnation because of disobedience against God (Romans 6:23).
 There is no hope without Jesus.
-One needs to be born of the Spirit in order to be a new creation (John 3:5).
+One must be born of the Spirit to be a new creation (John 3:5).

 Besides the redemptive work of Jesus Christ and his saving grace, there is no other way to escape this damnation.
 No man can save himself from the judgment of God.
 Man is left to live under the total depravity of sin.
 Only Jesus is the way, the truth, and the life who can deliver a man from his sins if he accepts Jesus as his personal Lord and Savior.